Crack detection by holomorphic neural networks and transfer-learning-enhanced genetic optimization: Conclusions

 The present study builds on strong assumptions, as it considers the simplified case of a single internal crack.
-However, extending the approach to an edge crack would be straightforward, requiring only an update of the expressions for the complex potentials in \Cref{eq:rice_mod} \cite{calafa_solving_2025}.
-An extension to multiple cracks could also be achieved by leveraging domain decomposition techniques \cite{calafa2024}.
+Extending the approach to an edge crack would be straightforward, requiring only an update of the expressions for the complex potentials in \Cref{eq:rice_mod} \cite{calafa_solving_2025}.
+Extension to multiple cracks would be more challenging instead.
+While domain decomposition techniques \cite{calafa2024} can, in principle, enable the HNN approach to compute the elastic response of a body containing multiple cracks, such a decomposition requires a priori knowledge of the total number and approximate locations of the cracks, which are typically unknown in multi-crack detection problems.
+Nevertheless, approaches based on multiscale algorithms \cite{sun_multiscale_2014} and the introduction of topological variables \cite{sun_nondestructive_2013} may provide viable strategies to overcome this limitation.

 In the light of the above, the present findings demonstrate that combining genetic optimization with HNNs and transfer learning offers a promising avenue for developing crack detection strategies with higher efficiency than those currently available.